storm025/Projects/README.md

 📌 Description : <br>
-A simple project built using HTML, CSS, and JavaScript.
-It provides a visually appealing and interactive user experience.
+Simple projects built using HTML, CSS, and JavaScript.
+They provide a visually appealing and interactive user experience.

 🚀 Features: <br>
 Responsive design